AzimsTech/azimstech.github.io/_posts/2026-02-14-add-rebar-support-turing-gpu.md

 ### 2. Unlocking Intel Flash Descriptor Read/Write

-  You have to do this for Gigabyte motherboard because it prevents you to flash modifiled BIOS official way.
+  You have to do this for Gigabyte motherboard because it prevents you to flash modified BIOS official way.

 - **Install** `Ventoy` in your USB drive
 - **Copy & Paste** `modGRUBShell.efi` in Ventoy USB drive